-Ite to a business of the 1 Slide 1 [Introduce presenters] Heroin + Other Opioids From understanding to action Thank you for coming.
+Determine a second const Slide 1 [Introduce presenters] Heroin + Other Opioids From understanding to action Thank you for coming.
 Our reason for being here today is simple and clear we want to increase understanding of the issue of heroin and other opioids so that we can come together to take action for our community.
 Slide 2 "The opioid epidemic is devastating American families and communities.
-To curb these trends and save lives, we must help prevent addiction who suffer from opioid use disorders."
-Dr. Tom Frieden, Director, Centers for Disease Control and Prevention December 18, 2015 This is a quote from Dr. Tom Frieden, Director of the Centers for Disease Control and Prevention: "The opioid epidemic is devastating American families and communities.
 To curb these trends and save lives, we must help prevent addiction and provide support and treatment to those who suffer from opioid use disorders."
+D: Tom Frieden, D: comc.
+Centers for Disease Control and Prevention December 18, 2015 This is a quote from Dr. Tom Frieden, Director of the Centers for Disease Control and Prevention: "The opioid epidemic is devastating American families and communities.
+To curb these trends and save lives, we must help prevent addiction and provide support and treatment to those who suffer from opioid use disorders."
 The CDC does not declare epidemics lightly and does not recommend actions without good reason.
-Slide 3 Today, we will discuss How big is the problem?
-How did we get here?
-What are oploids?
-How are they abused and how do they affect the human brain and body?
-What can we do?
+Slide 3 Today, we will discuss • How big is the problem?
+How did we get here? • What are oploids?
+How are they abused and how do they affect the human brain and body? • What can we do?
 Today, we will talk about three aspects of this issue First, we'll talk about the problem how big is it and how did we get here?
 Second, what are opioids?
 How are they abused and how do they affect the brain and body?
 Finally, what can we do?
 As family members and as members of a community.
 To be clear, there are no easy answers, or immediate solutions to the problem.
 However, there is important work we can do toward save lives and reduce use and addiction.
 Slide 4 The Epidemic Some of you may have been personally affected by heroin or other opioid use.
 For others the "opioid epidemic" is something you've heard about on the news.
 We're going to start by sharing a video that starts to communicate the scope of this problem [CLICK TO START VIDEO]

-Slide 5 Slide 6 The Crisis • Drug overdoses now the leading cause of accidental death in the US, exceeding deaths from automobile accidents • More than 47,000 overdose deaths in 2014 • More than six out of 10 drug overdose deaths in 2014 involved opicids, including opicid pain relievers and heroin that is 81 deaths a day Drug overdoses now the leading cause of accidental death in the US, exceeding deaths from automobile accidents From across the nation, people - many of them young people - are losing their lives to opioid overdoses.
+Slide 5 Slide 6 The Crisis • Drug overdoses now the leading cause of accidental death in the US, exceeding deaths from automobile accidents accidents • Wore than 47,000 overdose deaths in 2014 • More than 47,000 overdose deaths a day Drug overdoses now the leading cause of accidental death in the US, exceeding deaths from automobile accidents From across the nation, people - many of them young people - are losing their lives to opioid overdoses.
 There are many ways to look at the numbers, but imagine if a 737 crashed every three days in America?
 We would shut down airports and demand an overhaul of the airline industry.
 We'll that is the equivalent of the level of death and destruction that we are seeing.
 Slide 7 How did this happen?
-USH LABILITY For opidid for opidid 1999-2011 Lor Sense for this name trying them have the purch for the purch for the same trying them have the purch for the purch for the same trying them have the purch for the same trying them have the purch for the same trying the same trying the same trying the same trying the same trying the same trying the same trying the same trying the same trying the same trying the same trying the same trying the same trying the same trying t So how did we get here?
-There is a pretty simple and consistent formula when it comes to substance use High availability plus a low sense of risk yields increased use.
-That's what happened with opioids the sheer quantity of painkillers increased.
-There was a low sense of risk among youth and adults.
-Too many parents and teens had the attitude "it's just pills."
-Too many people thought - I'm not using a needle, so it's ok.
-The effect: Increased use and increase deaths.
-From 2004 to 2014, the number of heroin deaths increased from less than 2,000 to more than 10,000.
-Slide 8 What do we need to know?
-What are opioids?
-So, we have been talking about opioids, but what are they?
+So, faced with these problems, the questions you may be asking are "how did we get here?", "how did this happen?"
+There is a pretty simple formula that drives substance use ...
+When availability of a drug increases and the perception of risk is low, use tends to increase.
+Slide 8 High availability Image: state of the state The main driver in the past decade's spike in opioid abuse and overdose is the greater availability of prescription pain relievers.